 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of Truvada.
-Ask your health care provider or pharmacist for more information on side effects of Truvada.
+To learn more about possible side effects of Truvada, read the drug label oror talk to your health care provider or pharmacist.

 How should Truvada be stored?